 Following are some of our favorite eventing saddles:

 This Bates all-purpose saddle has some innovative technology that riders of all levels will love.
 It’s adjustable with a Flexibloc option to combine leisure riding with jumping.
-This saddle also has a number of handy customizations, including an easy-change gullet system to adjust to the horse’s width, an easy-change riser system to make saddle panel adjustment for optimal balance and clearance, and an ergonomic stirrup bar which removes a thickness of leather from under your thigh to ensure comfort and improve contact.
+This saddle also has a number of handy customizations, including an easy-change gullet system to adjust to the horse’s width and an ergonomic stirrup bar which removes a thickness of leather from under your thigh to ensure comfort and improve contact.
 A rear Flexibloc and molded knee inserts can also be added.

 The perfect mix of comfort and practicality, the Wintec is a great affordable option.
 It provides a secure seat and is made of an easy-care, durable leather-look.
 You can also personalize it with a colored stirrup keeper.
 There are some nice features in this budget-priced saddle that riders are sure to love.